ophwug/docs/README.md

 * Using a multimeter's continuity test, check your vehicle-specific harness connector's pinout with https://github.com/commaai/hardware/tree/master/harness
   * If this is bad, repair or replace the [vehicle specific harness connector](https://comma.ai/shop/harness-connector).
 * Harness V1:  After testing that the vehicle specific harness connector is good, the only current real way to test it is to purchase or borrow a [complete car harness](https://comma.ai/shop/car-harness) from comma and swap it out.
 You can [return](https://shop.comma.ai/a/returns) the new hardware if this is not the issue.
-  * Unfortunately, comma does not sell V1 harness hardware anymore, so you will have to try/buy a complete car harness for this resolution.
+  * Unfortunately, comma does not sell V1 harness hardware anymore, so you will have to try/buy a complete Harness V3 car harness for this resolution.
 * Harness V3: After testing that the vehicle specific harness connector is good, the only current real way to test it is to purchase or borrow a [new harness relay box](https://comma.ai/shop/harness-box) from comma and swap it out.
 You can [return](https://shop.comma.ai/a/returns) the new hardware if it is not the issue.
 * Test the new harness with your vehicle.
 * The above steps are a bit on the economical side, and you are welcome to just skip forward and just get a complete car harness from comma and swap it out for testing.